 A native of Massachusetts, marine artist Paul Garnett is entirely self-taught.
-For seven years he served as the shipwright on Metro-Goldwyn-Mayer’s tall ship replica of the famous BOUNTY that was built for their 1962 production of “Mutiny on the Bounty.”
+For seven years he served as the shipwright on Metro-Goldwyn-Mayer’s tall ship replica of the famous BOUNTY that was built for their 1962 production of “Mutiny on the Bounty” starring Marlon Brando

 In July 2005, Mr. Garnett was involved in the National Juried Exhibition at the 12th Annual Maritime Art Exhibition at the Coos Art Museum in Oregon.
 His was also featured and auctioned at the Don Cesar Hotel on St. Petersberg Beach in the summer of 2002, when he was OP Sail’s featured event artist at the Gallery of the Tall Ships.

-Both the Constitution Museum in Charlestown and the Marine Museum in Fall River, Massachusetts have permanent exhibits of his work.
-The artist is also a longtime member of the National Maritime Historical Society and a member of the International Society of Marine Painters.
-He works from his studio in Newtonville, Massachusetts.
+Both the Constitution Museum in Charlestown and the Marine Museum in Fall River Massachusetts have permanent exhibits of his work, as do the Minnesota Maritime Museum, the North Carolina Marine Museum in Beaufort and, more recently, the National Coast Guard Museum.
+The artist is also a longtime member of the National Maritime Historical Society, the International Society of Marine Painters, the Nautical Research Guild, and in 2018 was elected as a Signature Member of the American Society of Marine Artists (ASMA).
+He works from his studio in Marlborough, Massachusetts and welcomes visitors.